-TIPH observers come from the six contributing countries and have various backgrounds.
+TIPH observers come from the five contributing countries and have various backgrounds.
 Some of the observers have a civilian background and speak either Arabic or Hebrew in addition to English.
 Other observers have a police or military background, but they do not have this function in TIPH.
 Here they are working as civilians.

-The six contributing countries have the decision-making authority in TIPH and meet twice a year (once in Hebron and once in one of the capitals) in a Capitals’ Meeting, which is coordinated by Norway through a Local Coordinator from the Norwegian Embassy in Tel Aviv.
+The five contributing countries have the decision-making authority in TIPH and meet twice a year (once in Hebron and once in one of the capitals) in a Capitals’ Meeting, which is coordinated by Norway through a Local Coordinator from the Norwegian Embassy in Tel Aviv.

 Local Contact Group

-The Local Contact Group consists representatives of the embassies and representation offices to Israel and the Palestinian Authority and is a forum for the six contributing countries to stay informed about the developments in the mission and in Hebron, as well as a space where they can agree on policy issues and the running of the mission.
+The Local Contact Group consists of representatives of the embassies and representation offices to Israel and the Palestinian Authority and is a forum for the five contributing countries to stay informed about the developments in the mission and in Hebron, as well as a space where they can agree on policy issues and the running of the mission.